Solution theory to semilinear parabolic stochastic partial differential equations with polynomially bounded coefficients: function-valued solutions for semilinear SPDEs.

 \begin{proof}[Proof of Theorem \ref{thm:linearcm}]

 We know that the fundamental solution $E(t,s)$ fulfills \eqref{ordinebis} for every $l,\lambda\geq 0$.
-We choose $l=k$ and $\lambda$ as in \eqref{eq:meascm2}.
-The assumption $k,\lambda\in [0,1/2)$ provides an $L^2$- regularity with respect to time in the estimate \eqref{ordinebis} that will be crucial in the following proof.
+We choose $l=\kappa$ and $\lambda$ from \eqref{eq:meascm2}.
+The assumption $\kappa,\lambda\in [0,1/2)$ provides an $L^2$-regularity with respect to time in the estimate \eqref{ordinebis}, that will be crucial in the sequel of the proof.

-By Theorem \ref{thm:CPsol}, inserting $f(t,x)=\gamma(t,x) + \sigma(t,x)\dot{\Xi}(t,x)$ in \eqref{eq:duhamel}, we can formally construct the``mild solution" $u$ to \eqref{eq:SPDE}:
+By Theorem \ref{thm:CPsol}, inserting $f(t,x)=\gamma(t,x) + \sigma(t,x)\dot{\Xi}(t,x)$ in \eqref{eq:duhamel}, we can formally construct the mild solution $u$ to \eqref{eq:SPDE}:

 for a suitable $T_0\in(0, T]$, where we indicated by $\Lambda(t,s)$ the Schwartz kernel of $E(t,s)$ and $v_0(t)=E(t,0)u_0$.
 We notice that $v_0$ is well-defined by the general theory of $SG$-operators and the properties of $E(t,s)$.
 In particular, by Theorem \ref{thm:sobcont} we see that, for any $\kappa,\lambda\in[0,1)$,